VeritasTeam/VeritasMod/README.md

 The Files
 ===========
 Veritas.esp is the core file.
 You will need this file to play the mod, or for any of the plugins to work.
-Veritas - Combat AI.esp is a plugin that amps up the Worlds AI to be more realistic and immersive.
+Veritas - Combat AI.esp is a plugin that amps up the Worlds AI to be more realistic and immersive.<br>
 Veritas - Supernatural.esp is a plugin that overhauls all of the supernatural/undead aspects of Skyrim, making Vampires what they should be and Werewolves the dominant predator/aggressor they should be as well.

 Veritas - Sundered Kingdoms.esp is the Quest plugin that creates a huge Grand Questline that will take the player over their limits.
 (See description on the Veritas Thread on Nexus)